 How to increase your milk supply

-Hydration Making milk takes a lot of water, so drink up.
+Making milk takes a lot of water, so drink up.
 Keep a water bottle wherever you nurse (and check out my post about creating a perfect nursing station here)—or better yet, stash full bottles of water throughout the house so there’s always one on hand.

 Side note: A friend of mine swears she noticed a big jump in her milk supply when she started drinking a Powerade every day.

-Food Oatmeal, almonds, flax and brewer’s yeast are all reported to increase milk supply.
+Oatmeal, almonds, flax and brewer’s yeast are all reported to increase milk supply.
 I ate oats with almonds for breakfast, sprinkled brewer’s yeast on tofu or hid it in smoothies, and snacked on lactation cookies baked by a friend.
 I recently found a company that will ship cookies to you and even has a monthly cookie subscription service.
 (Does anyone have a recipe for cookies she likes?)

-Beer An occasional brewskie has been shown to increase milk production and levels of prolactin, the breastfeeding hormone.
-The six-pack of amber I bought sat in my fridge for a week, though, because when my levels were low Edie wanted to eat every hour.
+An occasional brewskie has been shown to increase milk production and levels of prolactin, the breastfeeding hormone.
+The six-pack of amber I bought sat in my fridge for a week, though, because when my milk levels were low Peeper wanted to eat every hour.
 It takes about two hours for you to metabolize the alcohol in one drink, so I didn’t feel able to have a beer.
 La Leche League gives the green light on light alcohol consumption during breastfeeding.

 If you’re going the beer route, I recommend drinking one in the middle of the day, if you can.
-I did this one day and noticed the increase in supply before I went to bed, which meant more milk for Edie that same day and I wasn’t so ready to pop the next morning.
+I did this one day and noticed the increase in supply before I went to bed, which meant more milk for Peeper that same day and I wasn’t so ready to pop the next morning.

-Supplements I take one Vitanica Lactation Blend supplement daily.
+I take one Vitanica Lactation Blend supplement daily.
 The brand was recommended to me by a nurse at my midwife office.
 It includes borage seed oil, fenugreek, milk thistle, blessed thistle, hops, red raspberry leaf and other herbs traditionally used for lactation support.

 I originally bought fenugreek supplements but several nurses have told me it’s not very effective on its own.
 I have a bottle of it still, though, so I take it as well but don’t exceed the recommended total dosage.

-Pumping I’ve struggled with pumping since we had Peeper.
+I’ve struggled with pumping since we had Peeper.
 I hate it.
 Pumping was even worse when my supply dropped: Having a machine pull at your most sensitive parts and being rewarded with only a dribble of milk was demoralizing and depressing.